TIPS FOR LEADERS

 GET ACQUAINTED - Ask each participant to give name; where grew up; where live; and how long been in this area.

-Employ the following METHOD OF STUDY in part 2 and thereafter where appropriate: observe and comment on - focus and think through what you are reading by interacting with the passage: reorganize the wording; identify [label] what is being stated; describe; categorize; summarize; draw conclusions; question; follow leads; state implications.
+· Employ the following METHOD OF STUDY [your training workout] where appropriate: write the passage or a portion of it, then observe and comment - focus and think through what you are reading by interacting with the passage, dialoging with it: reorganize the wording; identify [label] what is being stated; describe; categorize [apdx.A]; summarize; draw conclusions; question; follow leads; state implications; note what it doesn’t say.
+My interaction and comments are [bracketed].

-Read aloud Mk.1:14-15.
-Ask for other translations.
-What is the context?
-[Jesus continues the message of John the Baptist [continuity] after John's arrest] "Jesus came into Galilee preaching the Gospel of the kingdom of God, saying, (1) 'The time is fulfilled' [planned events finally occur] What time?
-What is fulfilled?
-(Rom.5:6, "at the right time"; Gal.4:4-5, "when the fullness of time had come"; Eph.1:7-10, "as a plan for the fullness of time") What does it mean to be fulfilled?
-(2) 'and the kingdom of God is at hand' [explanation - what "time is fulfilled" means]; (3) 'repent and believe in the Gospel' [appropriate response]."
+Write on board EXAMPLE: Interact with Mk.1:14-15.
+What is the context (see apdx.A)?
+[Jesus continues the message of John the Baptist [continuity of the message] after John's arrest] "Jesus came into Galilee preaching the Gospel of the kingdom of God, saying, [1] 'The time is fulfilled' What time?
+[What is fulfilled? planned events finally occur] Cross Reference Study: (Rom.5:6, "at the right time"; Gal.4:4-5, "when the fullness of time had come"; Eph.1:7-10, "as a plan for the fullness of time") [What does it mean to be fulfilled?]

-Ask different people to look up the following verses and list on the board the content of what was foretold.
+Ask different people to look up the following verses and conscript someone to chart on the board the content of what was foretold.
 Most people have heard that the Bible is all about Jesus and know it as a kind of slogan.
-This series is designed to make the framework of the Bible clear, why it necessarily must be and how it is revealed.
+This series is designed to make the framework of the Bible clear, show how it is revealed, and why it is what it is.

-Acts 10:42-43 - [Context: Peter speaking to a gathering of Gentiles about Jesus] "all the Prophets testify about Him [universal consensus] (He is appointed to judge) that everyone who believes in Him receives forgiveness of sins through His name."
+Acts 10:42-43 - [Context: Peter speaking about Jesus to a gathering of Gentiles] "all the Prophets testify about Him [universal consensus] (He is appointed to judge) that everyone who believes in Him receives forgiveness of sins through His name."
 (Isa.53:11) Judge of all (Ps.2, "kiss the Son"); Forgiveness of sins on the basis of faith

 Acts 26:22-23 - [Context: Paul later before King Agrippa] "I am saying what the Prophets and Moses said" [identity] Christ's suffering and resurrection.
 Paul was sent to proclaim light (v.23), ie. repentance and forgiveness of sins offered to all (v.17-18), including Gentiles.

-{Mt.16:21 "From that time Jesus began to show His disciples that He must go to Jerusalem and suffer many things [What things? > Isa.52:14; 53:3-12] from the elders and chief priests and scribes, and be killed and on the third day be raised."}
+{Mt.16:21 "From that time Jesus began [new, different than before] to show His disciples that He must go to Jerusalem and suffer many things [What things? > Isa.52:14; 53:3-12] from the elders and chief priests and scribes, and be killed, and on the third day be raised."}

-Ask, "Why couldn't the disciples understand the Scriptures?
+· Ask, "Why couldn't the disciples understand the Scriptures (Lk.24:25)?
 Why do I have so much trouble?"

-More than one simple answer (appendix B) - Sin blinds us to the truth; we were not taught to think; don't put the effort into it; false preconceptions; etc.
+More than one simple answer (appendix B, session 4) - Sin blinds us to the truth; we were not taught to think; don't put the effort into it; false preconceptions; etc.

 Ask, "Why are we covering so many passages that make approximately the same point?"